zNotChill/marmot/docs/src/content/docs/guides/api/marmot_player_data.md

 ```
 All of these properties are handled automatically by the server, and should only be gotten, never set.

-The player's Marmot object **CAN** be null, and will be if the player is not using Marmot.
+The player's Marmot object **CAN** be null, and will be if:
+- the player is not using Marmot.
+- the player's client does not respond to a handshake packet.
+- the server does not send a handshake packet.

+In most cases, the server handles the last two as long as you set it up according to the Get Started guide for your respective server platform.
+The client (if running Marmot) will always do its best to respond to the handshake packet.